Ordisoftware/Futhark-Decoder-/README.md

 # Futhark Decoder

-A libre and open-source software written in C# that helps for the Norse runes study and analysis to demystify the hierarchy of world mythology with sweet words.
+A libre and open-source software written in C# that helps for the lettriq rune-by-rune study and analysis of old norse words.

 ## Table of content